iholguin6/Selected-areas-in-Communications-Networks/Assignment2/README.md

 # Assignment 2

-Capture flow data with pmacct to a CSV file.
-Write a python script to load the CSV file into a PANDAS dataframe, print the minimum and maximum number of flow bytes, and plot the histogram of flow bytes; **all with PANDAS functions (use v1.4 of PANDAS).** Showing detail in the histogram so do not use the default number of bins, use many more.
+Capture flow data with *pmacct* to a CSV file in *linux Ubuntu19*.
+Write a python script to load the CSV file into a *PANDAS dataframe*, print the minimum and maximum number of flow bytes, and plot the histogram of flow bytes; **all with PANDAS functions (use v1.4 of PANDAS).**
+ Showing detail in the histogram so do not use the default number of bins, use many more.
 Hint: use column=’BYTES’ as one of the arguments to the hist() function to get it to work correctly.
  Submit this python script through Blackboard.

 ## Script
 ``` python